-My name is Rose Ellen Pendleton, I am 33 years old.
-I was born in Southern California on August 22, 1987, and I began my adventure in the entertainment industry at the age of four years old and in the fashion industry at the age of thirteen.
-This is my story.
+My name is Rose Ellen Pendleton, I am 33 years old from Southern California.
+Born on August 22, 1987, I began acting at the age of 4 years old and began modeling by the age of 13.

 INTRODUCTION (1991 – 1999)